-I’ve since come to accept that emotional trauma can provoke some seroius physical reactions (for more on this, read The Body Keeps The Score.
+I’ve since come to accept that emotional trauma can provoke some serious physical reactions (for more on this, read The Body Keeps The Score.
 Life-changer).
 Why?
 Because energy isn’t flowing naturally.
 There can be so much pent-up inside of us at any given time — be it creativity, frustration, anger, sadness — and when we don’t find healthy ways to release that energy and speak our truth, the energy finds other ways to manifest.
 For some, like me, it might manifest as angry, red skin.
 For others, it might manifest as laringitis.
 There’s even been talk of cancer manifesting this way.
 And whether or not you believe that it’s true... there’s not really a downside to releasing your emotions instead of hoarding them inside, so you might as well try it, right?

 And this essential oil-as-emotional-healing-tool thing isn’t just an airy spiritual practice, either — there is actual science to back it up.
 Smell is the only way to stimulate the “Emotional Brain,” or the Limbic System.
-(Think about it–scent can provoke memories and stir up old feelings like nothing else.)
-Breathing in essential oils releases hormones and chemicals in this area of the brain, which in turn can affect your phsyiology and behavior — just like how the hormone oxytocin that’s released during orgasm can stimulate feelings of love.
+(Think about it: Scent can provoke memories and stir up old feelings like nothing else.)
+Breathing in essential oils releases hormones and chemicals in this area of the brain, which in turn can affect your physiology and behavior — just like how the hormone oxytocin that’s released during orgasm can stimulate feelings of love.
 The essential oils in the blends that I use especially affect openness, communication, and expression and, have really helped me move past the stuck energy in these areas of my life.

 Some other amazing tools for moving and releasing stuck energy: Breathwork.
 Yoga.
 Therapy.
 South baths.
 Screaming into a pillow.
 Singing.
 Vlogging on YouTube.
 The possibilities are endless.

 So the next time you’re trying every cleanser and spot treatment on the market to clear up a crazy breakout, ask yourself this: Am I expressing myself?
 Am I allowing energy to flow?
 If the answer to either of these is “no,” take a deeper look at how you can release your pent-up energy.
-Stressed skin isn’t pretty skin.
+Stress leads to stressed skin.
 If you can address your stress, however it shows up, in a healthy way, the surface manifestations of that stress just might clear up.
-(But, ya know, you might as well try a spot treatment while you’re at it.)
+(But, ya know, maybe try a spot treatment while you’re at it, too.)